epfl-ada/ada-2021-project-therealabracadabra/README.md

 We also plan to make a **sentimental analysis** on the newspapers.
 The emotions categories would be defined as follow: disgust, fear, trust, anger, sadness, positive, negative.
 The key words for each category will be taken from the annex from the table E of the paper ["Analyzing Polarization in Social Media: Method and Application to Tweets on 21 Mass Shootings"](https://github.com/ddemszky/framing-twitter/blob/master/paper/ddemszky2019analyzing.pdf).

 Once all these steps made, we will have to apply a probalistic test (t test for example), to calculate the p-value and look if there is a significant difference between both medias for each topic.

-(add PCA)
+To determine wich indicators are the most powerful, we will use a PCA algorithm, it will also be a way to test all of our hypothesis.

 At the end, we will take the “parameters” which significantly allow to make the difference between the two journals and affiliate them to a political belonging.
 And we will iterate the process on other journals to determine their political affiliation.